UPDATED JANUARY 2019

-Breast milk contains antibodies that help your baby fight off viruses and bacteria, so breastfeeding lowers your baby’s risk of developing infections in their upper and lower respiratory tract as well their stomachs.
+Breast milk contains antibodies that help your baby fight off viruses and bacteria, so breastfeeding lowers your baby’s risk of developing infections in their upper and lower respiratory tract as well as their stomachs.

 7. Avoid cigarette smoke.

-Second-hand smoke is irritating to respiratory tract.
+Second-hand smoke is irritating to the respiratory tract.
 In young kids, this inflammation can narrow the airway leading to more nasal congestion, ear infections, sinus infections, cough, wheeze, and bronchitis.

 It is very important to stay up-to-date with vaccinations for influenza, pneumonia, and meningitis.
 The viruses and bacteria that these vaccines protect your child from are also the main causes of ear infections.

-In fact, pneumococcal bacteria, which can cause both pneumonia and pneumococcal meningitis, also causes about half of middle ear infections, according to the Centers for Disease Control and Prevention.
+In fact, pneumococcal bacteria, which can cause both pneumonia and pneumococcal meningitis, also causes about half of the middle ear infections, according to the Centers for Disease Control and Prevention.

 There is never a way to 100% prevent any illness.
 However, by implementing some of the above tips, parents may find a way to reduce ear infections in their children.